 California DUI Penalty Overview

-DUI penalties can vary widely.
-The legal ramifications of driving under the influence of drugs or alcohol depend on the circumstances of the events that led to an arrest, whether or not a chemical test was refused, and the age of the offender.
+California DUI penalties can vary widely.
+The legal ramifications of driving under the influence of drugs or alcohol depend on the circumstances of the events that led to an arrest, whether or not a chemical test, blood test, or field sobriety tests were refused, and the age of the offender.

 Some DUI penalties consist of the following:

-- Lengthy educational programs to win back a suspended license
+- Lengthy DUI education programs or DUI school to win back a suspended license

 - Time in prison